zachpmanson/notes/notes/Notes/Internet/Internet.md

 - [Internet Artifacts](https://neal.fun/internet-artifacts/)
 - [aboutideasnow](https://aboutideasnow.com/), index of /ideas, /now, and /about pages on personal websites
-	- search seems to work really well as well asfilters
+	- search seems to work really well as well as filters